saki007ster/htmlcss/building_your_first_web_page.md

 ## Exercise

-Create a html doument with a single heading saying "QED42 Internship".
+Create a HTML document with a single heading saying "QED42 Internship".
 Use a nice background and center align the heading in between of the page.
 You need to use -

 - Reset css
 - reference your css from style.css file.